-If <current> was not yet specified, but the NTC of the connected battery pack is detected, an offset value of 200mA will, by default, be added.
-200mA is an estimated value which represents the current consumption of a typical external application.
-Drawn from practical experience it serves as a precaution to ensure proper charging in case you have not entered <current>.
-It is strongly recommended that you enter the correct power consumption of your application as described below.
+If <current> was not yet specified, but the NTC of the connected battery pack is detected, an offset value of 200mA will be added by default.
+200mA represents the assumed current consumption of a typical external application connected to the MC55i.
+It is recommended that you enter the correct power consumption of your application as described below.

-<current>^(num)
+<current>(num)